isomerpages/imda-tradetrust/_solution/Financial Service Provider.md

 <h3>Use Case</h3>
 <h4><strong><u>Tokenised and fractionalised digital assets for financing</u></strong></h4>
 <p>Traditional banks and alternative financing platforms have long provided
-liquidity and capital to businesses.
-However, the emergence of tokens recorded on blockchains introduces a new dimension.</p>
+liquidity and capital to businesses.</p>
 <p>By tokenizing real-world assets through the use of Bills of Lading and
 warehouse receipts, it becomes possible to trade and finance smaller fractions of assets.
 This revolutionizes the investment process, opening up new opportunities